 The 30-minute Waikaka Way Walkway circles around Hamilton Park along the Waikaka River.
 The park covers about 20 hectares (49 acres) of sports grounds, from rugby to running, and the Waikaka River is a well-known fishing spot for the locals.
 No need to get equipped for the walk, the walkway is well maintained and very flat.

 Location: Hamilton Park or Toronto Street, approximately 1km (0.6 miles) from Gore town centre.

 The green hills of this 10-hectare garden are hiding many secrets, from the wide variety of vegetation such as wetland and woodland to a massive range of birds such as waterfowl and hand-reared parrots.
 Maple Glen Gardens will set you back a few coins, as the entry is by donation only.

 Location: Wyndham, 32.5km (20 miles) south of Gore down State Highway 1.
 Turn left at Edendale to head to Wyndham.

 9. Get Educated at the Hokonui Moonshine Museum

 The Hokonui Moonshine Museum is dedicated to the history of illicit whiskey-making in New Zealand where prohibition laws were applied for over 50 years.
 Locals had to get their booze somewhere and the moonshining tradition (illegal home distillery of whiskey or other alcohol) flourished in the Gore region for almost half a century.

-Location: About 1-hour drive north of Gore.
+Location: Approximately 54km (33 miles) to 78km (48 miles) north of Gore.
 Take State Highway 94 then turn off on the Riversdale-Waikaia Road at Riversdale.